HubBucket-Team/gdc-docs/docs/Visualization_Documentation/ProjectDetailPage.md

 ## OncoGrid

-The project detail page includes an OncoGrid plot of all the cases for the specific project, for the top 50 mutated genes affected by high impact mutations.
+The project detail page includes an OncoGrid plot of the cases with the most mutations, for the top 50 mutated genes affected by high impact mutations.
 Genes displayed on the left of the grid (Y-axis) correspond to individual patient cases on the bottom of the grid (X-axis).

 [![Oncogrid](images/gdc-oncogrid.png)](images/gdc-oncogrid.png "Click to see the full image.")

-The grid is color-coded with a legend at the top left which describes what type of mutation is observed for each gene/case combination.
-Located at the bottom of the grid is clinical information and the available data for each case.
+The grid is color-coded with a legend at the top left which describes what type of mutation consequence is observed for each gene/case combination.
+Clinical information and the available data for each case are available at the bottom of the grid.

-The grid is interactive, meaning genes can be rearranged on the left axis and hovering over parts of the grid will display key information about the case and gene under consideration.

-The right side of the grid displays additional information about the genes under consideration:
+The right side of the grid displays additional information about the genes:

 * __Gene Sets:__ Describes whether a gene is part of the Gene Census.
 (The cancer Gene Census is an ongoing effort to catalogue those genes for which mutations have been causally implicated in cancer)
 * __GDC:__ Heat-map of all cases in the GDC affected with a mutation in this gene

 ### OncoGrid Options

 To facilitate readability and comparisons, drag-and-drop can be used to reorder the gene rows.
 Double clicking a row in the "# Cases Affected" bar at the right side of the graphic will bring the user to the respective [Gene Page](GeneEntity.md) page.
-Hovering over a cell will display information about the mutation such as its ID and biological consequence.
+Hovering over a cell will display information about the mutation such as its ID, affected case, and biological consequence.
 Clicking on the cell will bring the user to the respective [Mutation Page](MutationEntity.md) page.

 A tool bar at the top right of the graphic allows the user to export the data as a JSON object, PNG image, or SVG image.
 Seven buttons are available in this toolbar: